Vyral/tiffany-fykes-recruiting/_posts/2019-07-09-how-to-reconnect-with-your-database.md

 About four years ago, I made the same mistake.
 I had gotten so busy that I wasn’t staying in touch with my database, and I realized two things: I wanted to re-establish that communication, but I felt uneasy about it because it had been so long.&nbsp;

-Although I had been sending fliers, postcards, and invitations to our yearly events to my database, I hadn’t personally reached to any of the people in it for a while. &nbsp;&nbsp;
+Although I had been sending flyers, postcards, and invitations to our yearly events to my database, I hadn’t personally reached out to any of the people in it for a while. &nbsp;&nbsp;

 I heard about Brad Korn’s plan and decided to put it into practice.
 Following that plan, you’ll first **send a letter to the people in your database apologizing to them for neglecting to stay in touch and assuring them that you’ll turn it around.** Then, let them know that you plan to call sometime in the following week.